mparno/fenics-web/source/featured/2011/pdesys.rst

 Here :math:`\overline{u_i}` is a component of the Reynolds averaged velocity.
+The first two equations are basically the incompressible Navier-Stokes equations for :math:`\overline{u_i}` (with variable viscosity), while the rest of the equations define the turbulence model.
 Note that we have two PDEs for the two second rank tensors :math:`\overline{u'_i u'_j}` and :math:`f_{ij}`.
-All in all the model requires two second rank PDEs, one vector PDE and 3 scalar PDEs plus a number of derived quantities.
+All in all the model requires solving for two second rank PDEs, one vector PDE and 3 scalar PDEs plus a number of derived quantities.
+That is, we need to solve 18 coupled, highly nonlinear PDEs.

 FEniCS has support for working with PDEs of second rank tensors and as such we have been able to implement the elliptic relaxation model